André Pronovost

-André Joseph Armand Pronovost (born July 9, 1936) is a Canadian former professional ice hockey forward.
-Pronovost played in the National Hockey League (NHL) and several minor professional leagues in North America between 1955 and 1972.
+André Joseph Armand Pronovost (July 9, 1936 – September 8, 2026) was a Canadian professional ice hockey forward.
+He played in the National Hockey League (NHL) and several minor professional leagues in North America between 1955 and 1972.
 Pronovost was a member of four Stanley Cup-winning teams of the Montreal Canadiens in the 1950s.
-André is not related to the Pronovost brothers – Marcel, Claude, and Jean Pronovost – whose NHL careers overlapped with his.

 Playing career

+Pronovost began his NHL career with the Montreal Canadiens in the 1956-57 season, winning the Stanley Cup as a rookie and then repeating the next three seasons.

-Pronovost began his career with the Montreal Canadiens in the 1956 season.
-He also played with the Boston Bruins, Detroit Red Wings, and Minnesota North Stars.
-Pronovost was a member of four Stanley Cup winning teams in 1956–57, 1957–58, 1958–59, and 1959-60, all during the Canadiens' dynasty.
+The Canadiens traded Pronovost to the Boston Bruins for Jean-Guy Gendron early in the 1960-61 season.
+Pronovost spent the decade bouncing between the NHL with Boston, the Detroit Red Wings, and Minnesota North Stars and minor league teams.
+He retired from professional hockey in 1972 after a five-game run with Jersey Devils of the Eastern Hockey League.

+In 557 NHL games, Pronvost scored 94 goals and notched 104 assists for 198 points.
+He added 11 goals and 11 assists in 70 playoff games.

-Personal
+Personal life and death

-Pronovost's grandson, Anthony Mantha, currently plays for the Pittsburgh Penguins.
+Pronovost's grandson, Anthony Mantha, currently plays for the New Jersey Devils.
 Pronovost was in attendance for Mantha's first NHL goal as a member of the Detroit Red Wings, against the Montreal Canadiens on March 24, 2016.
 His granddaughter, Elizabeth Mantha, is an on-ice official in the American Hockey League.

+André was not related to the Pronovost brothers – Marcel, Claude, and Jean Pronovost – whose NHL careers overlapped his.

+Following his playing career, Pronovost briefly coached his hometown major-junior team before moving on to a career owning fast-food restaurants.
+André Pronovost died at a hospital in Shawinigan on September 8, 2026, at the age of 90.
+He was the last surviving member of the Canadiens dynasty of the late 1950s.